-El Valle is north of Riverside's Ariel porphyry Cu project and is a volcanic related Au-Ag vein system with a large 28-metre-wide quartz vein mined during the 1940s (small inlier claim).
+El Valle is north of Riverside's Ariel porphyry Cu project and is a volcanic related Au-Ag vein system with a large 28-metrewide quartz vein mined during the 1940s (small inlier claim).
 El Valle is located in northeastern Sonora, 26 km east of the La Caridad Mine operation complex which is Mexico's second largest copper operation and has been producing for over 100 years.
 This acquisition grows Riverside's tenure and progresses the Company's plan to consolidate the highest quality mineral districts to present to partners for joint venture.

-Llano del Nogalo Copper Project
+Llano del Nogal Copper Project

-Llano del Nogalo is a series of claims that fit within an area where other companies are active.
-The porphyry Cu prospecting and nearby drilling has intersected geologically permissive rocks and Riverside will look to form a partnership to consolidate the district.
+Llano del Nogal is a series of claims that fit within an area where other companies are active.
+The porphyry Cu prospecting and nearby drilling has intersected geologically permissive rocks and Riverside will look to form a partnership to consolidate the district following this acquisition by Riverside from Millrock in 2019.